Business and other risks

 9. Risk involving valuation losses and allowance for doubtful accounts for investments, loans receivable, etc.

-As one element of the ecosystem of the Apaman Group’s Sharing Economy Business, investments and loans are provided to companies that have good prospects for growth.
+Investments and loans are provided to companies that have good prospects for growth.
 Depending on the financial condition of companies receiving these investments and loans, there may be a need to post valuation losses or provisions for the allowance for doubtful accounts.

 If these losses and other expenses are substantial, there may be a significant impact on the financial condition and performance of the Apaman Group.